 Children And The Census

-Unless we act, we might miss even more young children in 2020.
+Unless we act, we may miss even more young children in future Decennial Census.

 - diminished representation in Congress, state legislatures, and school boards;